ably77/opendatahub-gitops/README.md

 - Deploy standard kubeflow Instance in namespace `kubeflow`

-### Running the Demo using kustomize
+### Running the Demo using kustomize (manual)

 Once logged in to an OpenShift cluster as a user with `cluster:admin` privileges, simply apply
 ```
 oc apply -k .
 ```
 This will deploy the demo without gitops.
 Doing so will cover a day 0 deployment.
 Managing upgrades and adding new `kfdef` modules is a manual procedure.
 Uninstalling will also be a manual procedure.
+If possible, I would recommend the approach below instead!

 ### Running the Demo using ArgoCD GitOps methodology